 Sample Dumplog Usage

-This example shows how to dump the rtr log file on the router from the beginning of April 29, 1999 until April 30, 1999.
+This example shows how to dump the rtr log file on the router from April 29, 1999 until April 30, 1999.
 It outputs to a log file called rtr.txt.
 The file rtr.txt can now be viewed with a standard text editor such as Notepad.

-This command dumps the pgag log file from a peripheral gateway (PG) beginning at the last time a new log file was open for output.
+This command dumps the pgag log file from a peripheral gateway (PG) begin at the last time a new log file was open for output.

 c:\icm\csco\rtra\logfiles dumplog pgag /last